NoctuaLabs/noctua-native-sdk-ios/README.md

 # Noctua Native SDK for iOS

-The official native SDK for iOS by NoctuaLabs, designed to support analytics and event tracking with seamless integration via Swift Package Manager.
+The official Noctua Native SDK for iOS by NoctuaLabs, designed to support analytics and event tracking with seamless integration via Swift Package Manager.

 ---